fbpx

 The fallout from inheritance fraud extends far beyond the financial loss.
 Some of the key impacts of this crime include:

-• Financial Devastation for Heirs
+• Financial Devastation for Beneficiaries

-Victims often face significant legal costs, often tens of thousands of pounds, when attempting to contest the fraudulent will in court.
+Victims often face significant legal costs, often tens of thousands of pounds, when attempting to contest the fraudulent Will in court.
 Many victims cannot afford to challenge the fraud, allowing criminals to continue their activities.

 • Emotional Trauma